gsomoza/php-mysql-vault-consul/README.md

 Vault should print a username and password, that you (or an app) can use to make `SELECT` queries on the `myapp` database.

-## Check All Services are Registered & Ready
-The `vault.yml` file exposes Vault's Consul client to the host machine.
-You can access the Consul UI by browsing to "http://127.0.0.1:8500"

 ## Configure the PHP App